 What happens if the Defendant Does Not Appear?

-If the Defendant was given notice of the hearing and fails to appear then they have forfeited their day in court.
+A Defendant forfeits their day in court if they fail to appear.
 Judges will hold the hearing and issue the order if the plaintiff meets their burden of proof.

 What if the Defendant Does Not Testify?